xqb64/venom/README.md

 The tests are written in Python and venom's behavior is tested externally.

-The test suite relies on venom being compiled with `debug=vm,compiler` (because of the prefix in debug prints).
+The test suite relies on venom being compiled with `debug=vm,compiler` (`todo!()`) (because of the prefix in debug prints).
 To run the test suite, create a Python virtual environment and activate it, install `pytest` (ideally also install `pytest-xdist` because it's a time-consuming process), then execute the command below:

 ```
 make test